 Chemical reactions initiated by light or by collisions with electrons play an important role in atmospheric chemistry, astrochemistry, synthetic chemistry, and biology.
 Understanding the mechanisms of these reactions in detail offers new insight into a range of vital physical and chemical processes, ranging from the breaking of a single chemical bond all the way through to complex multistep processes occurring in biological systems.

-Molecules we have studied recently include neutral and ionic ethyl bromide and ethyl iodide, both of which play a role in the marine boundary layer of the earth's atmosphere, and N,N-dimethylformamide (DMF), a model for peptide bond fragmentation.
-A data set showing the time-of-flight mass spectrum and images following photofragmentation of DMF is shown below.
-We plan to use our approach to improve our understanding of a range of chemical processes, including investigating the role of different amino acid residues in determining peptide fragmentation mechanisms, and the role of low-energy electrons in radiation damage to DNA.
+Examples of photochemical systems we have studied recently include photolysis of neutral and ionic ethyl bromide and ethyl iodide, which play a role in the marine boundary layer of the Earth's atmosphere, and photolysis of N,N-dimethylformamide, a model for peptide bond fragmentation.
+A sample data set for the latter system is shown below.
+We plan to extend the latter measurements to a number of related molecules in order to understand the role of different side chains on peptide bond fragmentation.

 We are part of the PImMS (Pixel Imaging Mass Spectrometry) consortium, a group of researchers working to develop ultrafast imaging sensors suitable for applications in time-of-flight mass spectrometry.
 The sensors allow velocity-map or spatial-map images to be acquired for each mass peak in a time-of-flight mass spectrum, opening up a range of new applications in mass spectrometry, state-of-the-art chemical dynamics studies, neutron detection, and other fields of science.
-Many of the experiments described above will eventually employ these new detectors in place of conventional CCD cameras.
 More information on the PImMS detectors is available here.